kyoran/CarlaEnv-Benchmark/README.md

 ## 5/Citation
 Publications using `CarlaEnv-Benchmark` are recorded in [Publications].
 If you use [repo-name] in your paper, you can also add it to this table by pull request.

-If you use SpikingJelly in your work, please cite it as follows:
+If you use `CarlaEnv-Benchmark` in your work, please cite it as follows:
 ```latex
 @misc{CarlaEnv-Benchmark,
     title = {CarlaEnv-Benchmark},